Prompting, explained simply

 • Writing a scene, not a script.

-• Giving clear instructions to a capable builder.
+• Giving instructions to a fast, capable teammate.

-• Describing your idea out loud - Rocket handles the implementation.
+• Describing your idea out loud - Rocket builds the rest.

 Start with: